RishabhAtGit/classic-arcade-game-clone/README.md

 ## Game Instructions

+To start the game, you need to run [index.html](index.html) file in the repository.

 Classic Arcade Game Clone includes following two characters:

 -   A player (who need to cross the rocks area without colliding